 If your scalp is extra dry, you may also have very dry hair.
 The scalp produces sebum to hydrate your hair and protect it from moisture loss.
 But if your scalp isn’t producing enough sebum, your locks may also be suffering.
-To ensure that your hair is fully moisturised, you may find it beneficial to use an oil treatment like Hair Strengthening & Protection Oil.
-This moisturising oil is formulated with organic coconut oil, argan oil, and apricot kernel oil, which all contain vitamins and healthy fatty acids to effectively nourish and moisturise dry hair.
+To ensure that your hair is fully moisturized, you may find it beneficial to use an oil treatment like Hair Strengthening & Protection Oil.
+This moisturizing oil is formulated with organic coconut oil, argan oil, and apricot kernel oil, which all contain vitamins and healthy fatty acids to effectively nourish and moisturize dry hair.

 7. Sleep Your Way to a Healthier Scalp